National Command and Operation Center: Formation

 It was formed by the combination of the federal government, the four provincial governments and the regional governments.
 It includes experts from the civil sector as well as the Pakistan Army.

 Close Down

-ON, APRIL 1, 2022, Minister for Planning, Development and Special Initiatives Asad Umar announced CLOSURE of the National Command and Operation Center (NCOC) operations, partly because of all time low COVID-19 indicators and partly because of high level of vaccination.
+On 1 April 2022, Minister for Planning, Development and Special Initiatives Asad Umar announced the closure of National Command and Operation Center (NCOC) operations because of all time low COVID-19 indicators and high levels of vaccination.